 Ashoka The Pious

 For the rest of his rule, Ashoka, in the words of HG Wells, “shone brightly like a bright star.”
 In 260BCE, he made Buddhism the state religion and framed his policies around the ten tenets of Buddhism which propagated kindness, non-violence, patience, honesty, simple life, and above all, a commitment to peace and harmony.
-It also required his subjects to love everyone, be tolerant, avoid selfishness, and be free of hatred of any kind.
+It also required his subjects to love everyone, be tolerant, avoid selfishness and to be free of hatred of any kind.

 Based on these tenets, King Ashoka created 14 edicts as rules for his subjects to follow.
-These edicts were inscribed on rock pillars or slabs of stone that were placed around his kingdom.
+These edicts were inscribed on rock pillars or slabs of stone which were placed around his kingdom.
 They encouraged tolerance for all religions, a commitment to help the needy, medical care for all subjects, and respect for all living.

 Above all, Dhamma – the collective term given to Ashoka’s rules of life – had to be revered and nothing could be better than gifting the Dhamma to others.
 He encouraged vegetarianism as a part of ahimsa.
-The Slaughter and sacrifice of animals were forbidden.
+Slaughter and sacrifice of animals were forbidden.
 Ashoka made him accessible to his subjects at all times and they were encouraged to petition him in administrative matters which required redress.
 Monks had to tour the kingdom once in five years in order to spread Ashoka’s Dhamma.
-He dispatched missionaries, including his own daughter, Sanghmitra and son, Mahendra, across his empire and abroad to teach the concept of Dhamma.
+He dispatched missionaries, including his own daughter, Sanghmitra, and son, Mahendra, across his empire and abroad to teach the concept of Dhamma.

 Ashoka’s welfare projects endeared him to his people and earned him a place as one of history’s most benevolent rulers.
-He built several hospitals, wells, and gardens for growing medicinal herbs across his kingdom and made provisions for education for women and for the welfare of tribals.
+He built several hospitals, wells and gardens for growing medicinal herbs across his kingdom and made provisions for education for women and for the welfare of tribals.

 Also, as a part of his active efforts to improve his kingdom, he established a successful political and civil system that divided his kingdom into provinces and appointed administrative and judicial officers who were overlooked by the King.
 He introduced legal reforms and created departments of finance, taxation, agriculture, trade, and commerce.
 To retain and strengthen his political control, he employed spies and reporters to keep him informed on tactical matters.